gsteemso/leopardbrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

     - A collection of scientific libraries and tools.

 *   [homebrew/dupes](https://github.com/Homebrew/homebrew-dupes)
     - Need GDB or a newer Tk?
 System duplicates go here.

 *   [homebrew/versions](https://github.com/Homebrew/homebrew-versions)
     - Need e.g. older or newer versions of Postgresql?
 Older versions of GCC?

 *   [homebrew/games](https://github.com/Homebrew/homebrew-games)
     - Game or gaming-emulation related formulae.

 *   [homebrew/apache](https://github.com/Homebrew/homebrew-apache)
-    - A tap for Apache modules, extending OS X's built-in Apache.
+    - A tap for Apache modules, extending Mac OS’ built-in Apache.
 These brews may require unconventional additional setup, as explained in the caveats.

 *   [homebrew/head-only](https://github.com/Homebrew/homebrew-head-only)
     - A tap for brews that only have unstable, unreleased versions.